siberiacancode/reactuse/docs/index.md

   details: Hook that manages the hash value
   link: /functions/hooks/useHash
 - title: useHotkeys
-  details: Hook that listens for key press events
+  details: Hook that listens for hotkeys
   link: /functions/hooks/useHotkeys
 - title: useHover
   details: Hook that defines the logic when hovering an element